 South African Koeksisters are easier on the mind and hands than vetkoeks.
 They are similar but sweeter and more like a cake.

 They are made using brown sugar and self-raising flour.
-Deep frying them in fresh oil gives them a much better taste.
+Deep frying in fresh oil gives a much better taste.

 Vetkoek is deep fried bread dough then filled with meat or fruit, very filling and like all bread takes time to nurture the rising process.
 They are the perfect dessert after the main meal of biltong pasta.

 - 1/4 pint water, cinnamon

 - 6 oz self-raising flour

 - Dissolve the sugar in the water.
 Add a sprinkle of cinnamon with a piece of lemon then bring to the boil then allow to cool, discarding the lemon.

 - Add the butter, beat in the egg and get it creamy.
 Sift the flour and mix with the butter/sugar and mix until smooth.